 I want to show you our world as it is now: the door, the floor, the water tap and the sink, the garden chair close to the wall beneath the kitchen window, the sun, the water, the trees.
 You will come to see it in your own way, you will experience things for yourself and live a life of your own, so of course it is primarily for my own sake that I am doing this: showing you the world, little one, makes my life worth living.

 Autumn begins with a letter Karl Ove Knausgaard writes to his unborn daughter, showing her what to expect of the world.
 He writes one short piece per day, describing the material and natural world with the precision and mesmerising intensity that have become his trademark.
 This tender and deeply personal book is beautifully illustrated by Vanessa Baird, and is the first of four volumes marvelling at the vast, unknowable universe around us.

 How to be a good father?
-Children’s birthday parties, unsuccessful family holidays, humiliating antenatal music classics: the trials of parenthood are all found in Knausgaard’s compelling and honest account of family life.
+Children’s birthday parties, unsuccessful family holidays, humiliating antenatal music classes: the trials of parenthood are all found in Knausgaard’s compelling and honest account of family life.
 Contrasting moments of enormous love and tenderness towards his children with the boring struggles of domesticity, this is one father’s personal experience, and somehow, every father’s too.

 Selected from the book A Man in Love by Karl Ove Knausgaard

 VINTAGE MINIS: GREAT MINDS.
 BIG IDEAS.
 LITTLE BOOKS.